mattermost-community/mattermost-plugin-msteams-meetings/docs/development/environment.md

 ## Server

 Inside the `/server` directory, you will find the Go files that make up the server-side of the plugin.
-Within there, build the plugin like you would any other Go application.
+Within that directory, build the plugin like you would any other Go application.

 ## Web App